 What is dance?
 Theatrical dance encompasses rhythmic movements, meant to be viewed by spectators and tell a story.
-Dancers coordinate their movements with other dancers, or with different parts of their own body, so that their movements generate visual beauty and accentuate rhythm through a repeating time interval, called meter.
+Dancers coordinate their movements with other dancers, using different parts of their own body, so that their movements generate visual beauty and accentuate rhythm in a repeating time interval, called meter.

-The Natya Sastra, the classic work on dance, teaches that entertainment is only a side-effect of dance and music but not the primary goal.
-So, the goal of music and dance is rasa, transporting the audience into a parallel reality, where in wonder they reflect on spiritual and moral questions.
+The Natya Sastra, the classic work on dance, teaches that entertainment should only be a side-effect of dance but not its primary goal.
+The goal of music and dance is rasa, transporting the audience into deeper reality, where in wonder they reflect on spiritual and moral questions.

 Nataraja of Shiva’s Tandava

 So what does Divine Dance look like?
 The Tandava (Tandavam, Tāṇḍava natyam or Nadanta) is associated with dance of the Gods.
 The Ananda Tandava dances joy while Rudra Tandava dances anger.
 The Nataraja represents Divine Dance, with Shiva displayed as Lord of the Dance, in his familiar mudra (position of hands and feet).
 His right foot is trampling upon demon Apasmara or Muyalaka.
 However, the fingers point to the left foot, rising high off the ground.

 “Creation arises from the drum; protection proceeds from the hand of hope; from fire proceeds destruction; from the foot that is planted upon Muyalahan proceeds the destruction of evil; the foot held aloft gives mukti…..”

 Another classic divine dance is Krishna’s dance on Kaliya.
 According to mythology, Kaliya lived in the Yamuna river, terrifying the population and spreading his poison throughout the land.